oluwasegunOgunrinola/SQL---Project-Scenarios-Data-Exploration-in-SQL-/README.md

  xi. rental_table of 16044 rows with columns rental_id, rental_date, inventory_id, customer_id, return_date, staff_id

-  # Check out and download the sql and pdf file for detailed report and queries
+  # Check out and download the .sql and .pdf file for detailed report and queries